halebanc/waist_size/README.md

 ```

 You need to have multiple csv files with the syntaxe position_x-ycm.csv where the razor is a x,y cm from the start point.
+Files need to bee in the same reporty than the python file.
 You can see an example in the folder example.